mobrandtech/mobrand-bulk-api/directlinkbulkapi.rst

  FIELD                      TYPE                            Description
 ======================  ========================  ==============================================================
- campaigns                      Array                      Description and Info about an App list                           Array                     List of offers available for the App payout                         Decimal                      Payout value in USD ($) incent                         Boolean                   True allows incent traffic, filter available.
+ campaigns                      Array                      Description and Info about an App bundleId                       String                      The Unique identifier of the App list                           Array                     List of offers available for the App payout                         Decimal                      Payout value in USD ($) incent                         Boolean                   True allows incent traffic, filter available.